DrChrisLevy/fast_stripe_demo/README.md

 [FastStripe](https://github.com/AnswerDotAI/faststripe) is a Python library that offers several advantages over the official Stripe Python SDK.
 It was created by the team at [Answer.ai](https://answer.ai/).
-You can read a good blog post about it [here](https://www.answer.ai/posts/2025-07-23-faststripe.html).
+There is a good blog post about it [here](https://www.answer.ai/posts/2025-07-23-faststripe.html).

-I created this repo so I could learn some basics about using FastStripe and how I could use it within a FastHTML app.
+I created this demo as a way to learn about using FastStripe and how I could use it within a FastHTML app.

 ## Environment Files